renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-agents.md

 slug: /components-agents
 ---

-# Agent components in Langflow
+# Agent components in Aiexec

 Agent components define the behavior and capabilities of AI agents in your flow.